RedMadRobot/figma-export/README.md

     - ic24TabBarProfile
     # [optional] Absolute or relative path to swift file where to export icons (SwiftUI’s Image) for accessing from the code (e.g. Image.illZeroNoInternet)
     swiftUIImageSwift: "./Source/Image+extension_icons.swift"
+    # [optional] Absolute or relative path to swift file where to generate extension for UIImage for accessing icons from the code (e.g. UIImage.ic24ArrowRight)
+    imageSwift: "./Example/Source/UIImage+extension_icons.swift"

   # Parameters for exporting images
   images: